techgrounds/techgrounds-shamimkhaliq71/PRO_01_Cloud/Project_01/Time_logs_v1.0/Logs_week_2/Logs9.md

 Solutions:

 I tried a different terminal to create and deploy an Azure resource group and within that create an storageaccount.
-It worked.
+It worked, but did some further checks and figured out that I have to login to Azure via bash terminal every time before using it.
+I checked with my group and they said to be doing the same to use bash terminal.